ThePrez/FOCUS2020-Workshop/camel/README.md

 ## How to install prerequisites, configure, and run this example on IBM i

+#### 0. Ensure you have a Kafka bootstrap server running
 This example requires you to have a Kafka bootstrap server available.
-If you would like to deploy Kafka on your IBM i system, see [this documentation](dtaq_to_kafka/KAFKA_DEPLOY.md) for guidance, but of course you may deploy your bootstrap server wherever it makes the most sense.
+If you are participating interactively as part of the COMMON Focus 2020 event, the instructors will have already started one for you.
+Otherwise, If you would like to deploy Kafka on your IBM i system, see [this documentation](dtaq_to_kafka/KAFKA_DEPLOY.md) for guidance, but of course you may deploy your bootstrap server wherever it makes the most sense.
 Some deploy on a local laptop for bringup/testing.